Skip to contentSkip to content

 Business context brief

-Services, location, customers, tone, policies, proof, boundaries, examples, and approved language.
+Services, location, customers, tone, policies, proof, boundaries, and approved language the tool can reference every time.

 Prompt library

-Reusable prompts for replies, summaries, FAQs, service pages, content planning, reviews, and internal documents.
+Reusable prompts for replies, summaries, FAQs, service pages, content planning, review responses, and internal documents.

 Workflow templates